 What do Invaders From Afar add to Scythe?

-As the title suggests, expansion adds two new playable factions (Togawa and Albion) with their faction mats, miniatures and tokens.
-Starting locations of these factions are already on the original Scythe map, but their origin is a bit further way from Eastern Europe – they come from the far east and the British isles.
+As the title suggests, the expansion adds two new playable factions (Togawa and Albion) with their faction mats, miniatures, and tokens.
+Starting locations of these factions are already on the original Scythe map, but their origin is a bit further away from Eastern Europe – they come from the far east and the British Isles.

-Two new player mats are added and there is now possibility to play with up to 7 players.
-Two rules are slightly altered for 6 or 7 player games:
+Two new player mats are added and there is now a possibility to play with up to 7 players.
+Two rules are slightly altered for 6 or 7-player games:

-Obviously a 7 player game will take longer, so that is something to take into account.
-Estimately, the game takes about 25 minutes per player.
+A 7 player game will take longer, so that is something to take into account.
+Estimated, the game takes about 30 minutes per player.

-New factions are also a bit more challenging to play, so make sure you are familiar with the game, before you try them out.
-For example, they both lack the Speed ability, but start on the mainland already.
-That means your movement turns and flag/trap placement must be well-thought-out, as it seriously affects your mobility later on.
+New factions are also a bit more challenging to play, so make sure you are familiar with the game before you try them out.
+For example, they both lack Speed ability but start on the mainland already.
+This means your movement turns and flag/trap placement must be well-thought-out, as it seriously affects your mobility later on.